Fade BG Image

 Now then, with this, 47 sugar beets become 470 DP.

-From here on, 5 DP becomes 500 DP… Yeah, isn't that pretty good?
-If I sell it to a merchant, it might even become DP more efficiently by going through money.
+So from now on, 5 DP turns into 500 DP… Yeah, that's not bad, right?
+If I sell it to a merchant, converting through money might make it even more efficient.

 If I do this 100 times, that's 50,000 DP… Should I expand the field?
 No, couldn't I make a field inside the dungeon?